-Possible site restoration and A pariod of pando with marginal planting areas of aftercare (if applicable) A series of ponds with marginal planting, areas of wildflower meadow, neutral and acidic grassland and species rich hedgerow Other information (if applicable) Planning application NY/2015/0058/ENV was granted in March 2016 (Planning Permission C8/2015/0280/CPO), so the site area has been reduced to reflect that decision.
+Possible site restoration and aftercare (if applicable) A series of ponds with marginal planting, areas of wildflower meadow, neutral and acidic grassland and species rich hedgerow Other information (if applicable) Planning application NY/2015/0058/ENV was granted in March 2016 (Planning Permission C8/2015/0280/CPO), so the site area has been reduced to reflect that decision.
 The company preference is to extract reserves at MJP55 Escrick.
 However, if the clay within the MJP55 allocation is not available then the MJP45 reserve would be expected to commence within the plan period.

-Key Sensitivities identified by Site Assessment trees, hedgerows, protected potential habitatsImpact on best and most ver trees, hedgerows, protected species, birdstrike restrictions regarding restoration, potential habitats Impact on best and most versatile agricultural land Hemingbrough Conservation Area Landscape and visual intrusion issues, including impacts on: local landscape features and users of local roads and railway Water issues, including: hydrology, flood risk (Zone 1) and surface water drainage Impact on public right of way along the south edge of the site and the Trans Pennine Trail leisure route Traffic impact including: access and HGV use of local roads Amenity issues, including: noise, dust Potential for recreation/tourism on restoration Development requirements ide processes entified through Site Assessment and Consultation Mitigation of ecological issue es, in particular with regard to avoiding impacts on the NC site, protected species and any potential hydrological ht SAC Mitigation to minimise the irreversible loss of best and most versatile agricultural land and to protect high quality soil resources Appropriate site design and landscaping to mitigate impact on: heritage assets (archaeological remains and Hemingbrough Conservation Area) and local landscape features and their respective settings and users of local roads, the public right of way along the south edge of the site and the Trans Pennine Trail leisure route and railway A site specific flood risk assessment, which to be satisfactory will need to include any necessary mitigation such as compensatory storage, attenuation, surface water drainage and SUDs as appropriate Appropriate site design to ensure protection of the aquifer • Suitable arrangements for a Suitable arrangements for access on to the A63 and local roads, including an appropriate traffic management plan ••••• Appropriate arrangements for the assessment, control of and mitigation of effects such An appropriate restoration scheme using opportunities for habitat creation, recreation and tourism, but which is also appropriate to location within a birdstrike safeguarding zone Reasons for allocating site tion requirements for the events of brief day, even the Dian decision on an extension to the quarry NY/2015/0058/ENV, indicates that there is a suitable resource in this location.
+- Ecological issues, including regarding the River Derwent SAC, Hagg Lane Green SINC, trees, hedgerows, protected species, birdstrike restrictions regarding restoration, potential habitats - Impact on best and most versatile agricultural land - Heritage asset issues, including proximity to and impact on: archaeological remains and Hemingbrough Conservation Area - Landscape and visual intrusion issues, including impacts on: local landscape features and users of local roads and railway - Water issues, including: hydrology, flood risk (Zone 1) and surface water drainage - Impact on public right of way along the south edge of the site and the Trans Pennine Trail leisure route - Traffic impact including: access and HGV use of local roads - Amenity issues, including: noise, dust - Potential for recreation/tourism on restoration

+Development requirements identified through Site Assessment and Consultation processes

+- Mitigation of ecological issues, in particular with regard to avoiding impacts on the nearby Hagg Lane Green SINC site, protected species and any potential hydrological impacts on the River Derwent SAC - Mitigation to minimise the irreversible loss of best and most versatile agricultural land and to protect high quality soil resources - Appropriate site design and landscaping to mitigate impact on: heritage assets (archaeological remains and Hemingbrough Conservation Area) and local landscape features and their respective settings and users of local roads, the public right of way along the south edge of the site and the Trans Pennine Trail leisure route and railway - A site specific flood risk assessment, which to be satisfactory will need to include any necessary mitigation such as compensatory storage, attenuation, surface water drainage and SUDs as appropriate - Appropriate site design to ensure protection of the aguifer - Suitable arrangements for access on to the A63 and local roads, including an appropriate traffic management plan - Appropriate arrangements for the assessment, control of and mitigation of effects such as noise and dust - An appropriate restoration scheme using opportunities for habitat creation, recreation and tourism, but which is also appropriate to location within a birdstrike safeguarding zone decision on an extension to the quarry NY/2015/0058/ENV, indicates that there is a suitable resource in this location.